Lincoln Holroyd: Cornet soloist

-Band Director / Organizer
+Band director/organizer

-In May 1921, he joined the Shriner's Ziyara Temple, based in Utica, and "the organization of the band immediately begun" (Ziyara Bugle, February 1961).
+In May 1921, Holroyd joined Utica Shriner's Ziyara Temple and began to organize a band.
 He held the position of band leader for 40 years until retiring from the post on February 2, 1961.

 Among the bands he directed and organized were the Utica Free Academy, Proctor High School, Ziyara Shrine Temple, Boy's Club and The Masonic Home Band.

-(Utica Observer Dispatch, February 13, 1961).